-Safety Data Sheets are available in our website for review; some of the ingredients are trade secrets.
-If you have specific concerns, please contact us and we will be glad to discuss it with you.
+Safety Data Sheets are available on our website for review; some of the ingredients are trade secrets.
+If you have specific concerns, please contact us and we will be glad to answer your questions.

-Oxalic acid is an excellent rust and mineral deposit remover.
-It can be naturally found in many vegetables, such as rhubarb, chives and parsley.
+Oxalic acid is an excellent rust and mineral deposit remover that is naturally found in many vegetables, such as rhubarb, chives, and parsley.
 The oxalic acid used in BKF comes from industrial suppliers and is generally produced from plant/vegetation waste.
 While oxalic acid can be harmful if ingested in large amounts, there is no danger in using BKF as instructed.

 BKF does not contain chlorine or any caustic ingredients.

 There are abrasive particles in all BKF products except for MORE Spray + Foam.
 The powder products contain more abrasive than the pre-diluted Soft Cleanser.
 For jobs that require additional scrubbing power, use one of our powder products.
 For more delicate jobs, consider the mildly abrasive Soft Cleanser, or the non-abrasive MORE Spray + Foam.